Thanksgiving 2 | Blue Bird Day

 1.Gather materials.

-2. Please help guide child through this craft (hand-over-hand or prepping certain materials may be necessary) as it is more challenging (please see Pinterest link for step-by-step instructions)
+2. Please help guide child through this craft (hand-over-hand or prepping certain materials may be necessary) as it is more challenging (please see Pinterest link for step-by-step instructions).

 3. Ask your child questions that will help them connect with the craft they are making; what they like, what they don’t like.
 What makes them feel happy?
 This is a great way connect with your child and learn about their preferences!

-Activity: Thanksgiving Meal Collage
+Creative Time Activity: Thanksgiving Meal Collage

 Materials:

-pictures of foods to glue to the paper plate
+Pictures of foods to glue to the paper plate.

 Skill Check